Fort Smith, Arkansas Therapists

 The finances of the average Fort Smith resident are not ideal.
 The typical household only earns $36,532 in annual income, in comparison to the statewide average of $43,813 and the nationwide average of $57,652.
 Similarly, the local poverty rate is 25.8 percent compared to 16.4 percent in the state and 12.3 percent in the U.S. This also plays a role in access to health insurance, which is a major hurdle when obtaining mental health treatment.
 A disturbing 17.2 percent of Fort Smith residents lack health coverage, compared to 9.3 percent in Arkansas and 10.2 percent nationwide.

 Since government researchers find that deaths by suicide often happen after relationship issues, it’s crucial to understand the divorce rate in the area.
 Astonishingly, Arkansas ranks fourth out of all the U.S. in the divorce rate.
 The Arkansas divorce rate rose from 22.3 divorces per 1,000 women to 25.3 from 2014 to 2015.
 In comparison, the national rate dropped from 17.6 to 16.9 in the same timeframe.

 Mental Health Resources in Fort Smith, Arkansas

 Even with some challenges facing the people of Fort Smith, there are some optimistic facts for those who need mental health treatment.
 For example, there are 286 mental health professionals for every 100,000 people in the city.
-In addition, Gov. Asa Hutchinson signed a law that establishes three mental health crisis stabilization centers with the goal to increase public safety and reduce the incarceration rate of people with mental impairments.
-The legislation coincides with an approval of crisis intervention training for law enforcement officers.
+In addition, Gov. Asa Hutchinson signed a law that established three mental health crisis stabilization centers to increase public safety and reduce the incarceration rate of people with mental impairments.
+The legislation coincides with the approval of crisis intervention training for law enforcement officers.
 Everyone can be thankful for this good news about mental health treatment in Fort Smith and Arkansas as a whole.